alan-turing-institute/scivision/docs/contributing.md

 * **Computer vision models** for the model catalog, whether new or existing
 * **Data sources** for the data catalog, from the sciences or humanities
-* New features or other code improvements to the scivision package itself
+* New features or other code improvements to the Scivision package itself
 * Bug reports

 #### Models and datasets